quiquegurdiel/SpinCo/README.md

 Under SpinCo/experiments there are several experiments, the results published are computed in the following experiments that have a subfolder associated:
 - 010_COGNITION_testing26Features_7S_09aa67d8-c865-4a95-a7c5-de7b6adadbce
 - 011_MASS_26Features_final_5388ca14-a315-4598-97c2-d44175b24937

+### Inter-expert variability and inter-expert generalization test:
+This part is developed right under SpinCo in the notebook "Experiment007_interpredictability.ipynb".